-The 16 birds of prey in our Raptor Program live in a mews, a building designed specifically for them.
-It is here that our three staff members and more than 40 volunteers provide for their needs.
-Each of our birds has a unique personality and it’s rewarding to get to know and work with each of them.
-Although this is their forever home, and they are habituated, each of our birds are still wild animals that can educate the public about their wild counterparts.
+The birds of prey in our Raptor Program live in a mews, a building designed specifically for them.
+It is here that our four staff members and more than 40 volunteers provide for their needs.
+Each of our birds has a unique personality, and it’s rewarding to get to know and work with each of them.
+Although this is their forever home, and they are habituated, each of our birds is still a wild animal that can educate the public about their wild counterparts.

 Daily Care, Training, and Enrichment

 Schlitz Audubon has state and federal permits to have these magnificent birds for educational programming.
 By nature, most raptors are solitary animals that are not accustomed to very much human exposure.
 After participating in programs, our birds need plenty of time to recover and relax.
 Our birds live at a secluded private facility so they can feel safe and secure with the company of other raptors.